 Now the important question comes: what did YouTube do?

 What do you think?
-Is the fix for YouTube 301 views a good one or a bad one?
+Is the fix for YouTube 301 views a good one or not?
 Share your thoughts with us on the comment section below!

 Primary photo credit: Walyou